Current Winner & Honor Books

 The Committee shall consist of a chair, eight members, a consultant from the staff of Booklist, and an administrative assistant if the Chair requests.
-Beginning in 2002, the Chair and four members will be appointed by the Vice President/ President-Elect of YALSA.
-The remaining four members will be elected by the membership of the Association.
+Beginning in 2017, the Chair and members will be appointed by the Vice President/ President-Elect of YALSA.

-Members serve 17-month terms beginning February 1 and ending June 30 of the following year.
+Members serve 12-month terms beginning February 1 and ending January 31 of the following year.
 All members are required to attend all Printz Committee meetings held during the selection process.
 In the event a member is unable to complete her/his term, the President of the Association, in consultation with the Chair and the YALSA staff liaison, shall appoint a qualified replacement.

 The Editor/Publisher of Booklist magazine, the Printz Award's sponsor, will appoint a consultant to the Committee from among the magazine's Books for Youth staff.
 This consultant may participate fully in all book discussions but may not participate in voting.